 We have had several requests to compare posture bras.
 In an earlier article called Posture Bra or Posture Corrector we made the point that there are usually better options for posture correction than a bra – however – they can be useful for some people so we have made up a shortlist of the best products.
 This article was last updated July 2018.

 The table below compares the best posture bras commonly available available.
 Please keep in mind that there are a huge number of products called “posture bras”.
-As an example, a quick Amazon search showed 1204 different options – the truth is that most of these are useless.
+As an example, a quick Amazon search showed over 1000 different options (figure from July 2018)- the truth is that most of these are useless.
 The five below are the current market leaders for quality, function and value for money.

 Posture Bras – Worth Trying

 Like any piece of precisely fitting clothing, the comfort of a bra can vary widely based on the users build – no two bodies are identical!
 This means that there will always be some people who find a particular bra uncomfortable.
 We have tried to look past the “exceptions” when making these recommendations.

 Our Criteria for Selecting The Best Bras

 We always use a four factor rating scale when comparing products – effectiveness, durability, ease of use, and price/value.
 We do not link to a product unless it scores highly on all four factors, that would be a quick way for our readers to loose faith in our reviews!